 Back in 2015, when Kelsey had joined Matthew Rodreick (now the Executive Director of U2FP) in his successful effort to pass $5M in SCI Research funding at the Minnesota state legislature (what would become U2FP's Cure Advocacy Network), she had an itch to take the movement to cure paralysis in a more personal and artistic direction.

-During this process U2FP also partnered with Kelsey as the sole fiscal agent for the film's production fundraising efforts.
-3 years later, Kelsey's hard work has paid off with exclusive funding from ITVS Open Call to fund post-production and finish her documentary.
+U2FP partnered with Kelsey as the sole fiscal agent for the film's production fundraising efforts.
+3 years later, Kelsey's hard work paid off with exclusive funding from ITVS Open Call to fund post-production and finish her documentary.
+Move Me hit the film festival circuit in the Spring of 2022, and premiered on PBS November 7, 2022.

 Kelsey Peterson, Director/Producer